 Some cases of discrimination against persons with disabilities, persons based on sexual orientation, and women occurred with respect to employment or occupation.
 Discrimination against persons with disabilities existed in the form of social and cultural barriers, as well as disadvantages in the labor market.
-The Ministry of Social Affairs, Justice, and Interior's Department for Social Affairs and Labor approved a four-year (2016-19) strategic plan to favor labor insertion of persons with disabilities.
+The Ministry of Social Affairs, Justice, and Interior's Department for Social Affairs and Labor's four-year (2016-19) strategic plan favors labor insertion of persons with disabilities.
+The government established a Network of Inclusive Businesses to foster hiring of persons with disabilities.
+Companies received fiscal and social incentives for participating.

-While women represent 49 percent of the workforce, the law does not require equal pay for equal work.
-Although no cases were filed during the year, the ADA and trade union representatives from the Andorran Trade Union reported cases of gender discrimination especially related to unequal salaries for the same work and workplace bullying.
+Women represented 49 percent of the workforce.
+The law does not require equal pay for equal work.
+Although no cases were filed during the year, the ADA and trade union representatives from the USDA reported cases of gender discrimination especially relating to unequal salaries for the same work and workplace bullying.
 Victims were reluctant to file a complaint due to fear of reprisal from employers.
-The Andorran Social Security and the Department of Statistics estimated that women earned 24 percent less than men for comparable work.
-In the finance sector this percentage increases to 47 percent.
+The Andorran Social Security Fund and the Department of Statistics estimated that women earned on average 24 percent less than men for comparable work.
+In the finance sector this percentage increases to 38 percent.
 The government made an effort to combat pay discrimination in general, and it applied pay equality within the government.
-The law permits fines from 3,001 euros (\$3,301) to 24,000 euros (\$26,400).
-These fines were sufficient to deter violations.